 When one, some, or all the members of a heroic or villainous side are captured, sometimes it was part of the plan all along.
 Other times it isn't, but the captives will make use of their improvisational skills and whip the captors in due time.
-In other words, the Capture Backfire Gambit is where the captive(s)

 The usual set-up for this trope is for someone to willingly surrender

 in order to be taken into the enemy base.
 When a hero does this, it's usually so they can get inside the Big Bad

 's secret lair, stop them, and maybe rescue a few prisoners on the way.
 When a villain does this, it's usually so they can escape while wreaking maximum havoc; expect at least one of the heroes to be a little bit suspicious

 ; this trope doesn't require a jail setting.
 Compare Assimilation Backfire